 Ari tagged her Nana, so Nana she was by name, but Fancy Grandma in spirit.

 Ari got the fashion gene that had skipped over me.
 She makes buying clothes look ever-so-easy, almost fun, when she walks into a store, any store, and finds great clothes off the sale’s racks.
 And it’s her fashion prowess I trust when I tag along.
 For all the kaftans, moo moos and duster-style dresses I’ve lifted off the racks (considering being tagged the Comfort Guru), Ari assumes her same authoritative stance, saying, “No, Mom!
 Don’t even think about it.”

 I will say I do have a closet full of clothes though.
 That’s only because I still own almost everything that still fits me in solid black, brown and match-the-walls-off-white from the past three decades.
 (Sadly, that great black and white kind-of chevron-like dress I had in the 80s–shoulder pads and all–was given away.
-If only I’d known it was going to make a comeback.)
+If only I’d known chevron would make a comeback.)

 So if you hear me say, “Oh!
 This old thing!”
 I’m not being coy.
 I seriously mean this old thing!

-Needless to say, my day of reckoning came last summer when I met my friend Donna halfway in the capital city for lunch.
+Needless to say, my day of reckoning came last summer when I met my friend Donna halfway from her city and mine in the capital city for lunch.
 As we sauntered through Chico’s, Donna placed various dangling neck-uh-luses under my chin, turning me to look in a mirror, “See, how cute you’d look with something like this!
 And what if you added . . . ”